How accessible is sweden.se?

 How we tested this website

-We perform continuous internal and external testing of Sweden.se.
+We perform continuous internal and external testing of Si.se.
 The last assessment was made on 26 May 2021.

 Technical information about the accessibility of this website